grepharder/blog/0x03_learning_about_universal_links_and_fuzzing_url_schemes_on_ios_with_frida.md

  restorationHandler:(void (^)(NSArray<id<UIUserActivityRestoring>> *restorableObjects))restorationHandler;
 ```

-We will extend the output by introducing the Context and then analyze the values, our new output is:
+We will extend the output by introducing the Context and then analyze the values.
+We access and print it within the function `printContext(_this)`, we have passed the `this` object to it and used it not only to print the context but also other information like the return address.

+Our new output is:

 ```
 [*] (<AppDelegate: 0x105146580> @ 0x105146580) application:continueUserActivity:restorationHandler: @ 0x18c02205d